JoseExposito/linux/Documentation/rust/quick-start.rst

 ********

-``libclang`` (part of LLVM) is used by ``bindgen`` to understand the C code in the kernel, which means you will need a recent LLVM installed; like when you compile the kernel with ``CC=clang`` or ``LLVM=1``.
+``libclang`` (part of LLVM) is used by ``bindgen`` to understand the C code in the kernel, which means you will need an LLVM installed; like when you compile the kernel with ``CC=clang`` or ``LLVM=1``.

 Your Linux distribution is likely to have a suitable one available, so it is